Monte Carlo methods on compact complex manifolds using Bergman kernels: A detailed example: the Riemann sphere

 \subsection{Numerical experiments}

-We shall now proceed to a comparison of our Monte Carlo method, which reduces to using the empirical measure of the spherical ensemble as a Monte Carlo estimator, with a few other estimators.
-We consider a standard Monte Carlo estimator with a i.i.d. uniform sample, a Monte Carlo estimator based on a DPP in $[-1,1]^2$ mapped to the sphere, and a randomized Quasi Monte Carlo estimator.
+We shall now proceed to a comparison of our Monte Carlo method, which reduces to using the empirical measure of the spherical ensemble (defined in Definition~\ref{def:spherical_ensemble}) as a Monte Carlo estimator, with a few other estimators.
+We consider a standard Monte Carlo estimator with an i.i.d. uniform sample, a Monte Carlo estimator based on a DPP in $[-1,1]^2$ mapped to the sphere, and a randomized Quasi Monte Carlo estimator.
 The latter two are now introduced in more detail, before showing the experimental results.